Project

 The ACE (Association of European Cinematheques) has committed itself to this pioneering project, on which several film archives in Europe and worldwide have been actively collaborating for many years.

-Le Cinéma, cent ans de jeunesse is now managed by the CCAJ! association, in partnership with Documentaire sur Grand Ecran, Ciné 104 in Ile de France, as well as with the Deutsches Filminstitut & Filmmuseum (DFF) in Frankfurt.
+Le Cinéma, cent ans de jeunesse is now managed by the CCAJ! association, in partnership with Est Ensemble, the Université Sorbonne Nouvelle and Documentaire sur Grand Écran in Ile de France, as well as the Deutsches Filminstitut & Filmmuseum (DFF), the Lichtspiel association in Frankfurt, and the Compagnie d'avril in Martigues.

 The DFF will soon launch the Erasmus + project "Exploring Cinéma, cent ans de jeunesse" (E*CCAJ).
 It brings together a consortium of cultural institutions and schools across Europe, in Germany, France, Bulgaria and Portugal and involves universities, Sorbonne Nouvelle - Paris 3 and Bremen.